 Personality of an F2

 F2 Savannah Cats are a much safer bet to be more of the social type than an F1.
-Still, about 1 out of 5 F2 kittens will act like an F1 and avoid socializing with anyone other than their main companion.
-Like F1 cats, they are not meant to be lap cats.
-However, this variety will play with children and enjoys being petted.
-No consistent issues with using the litter box!
+Still, from the wrong breeder, F2 Savannah kittens will avoid socializing with anyone other than their main companion.
+They will play with children and enjoys being petted.
+No consistent issues with using the litter box.
+F2 Savannahs require socializing from a young age as do F1 savannah kittens and should be put through a training and exposure process before leaving the cattery.
+Watch our documentary below to learn about our process and more about F2 Savannah cats!

 F3 males weigh in around 13-19 lbs and can be up to 17 inches in height.
 They usually about 17 to 20 inches in length.
 F3 Savannahs of the other gender tend to be significantly lighter in weight, coming in around 10 to 13 lbs.